sipemu/eventstudy/README.md

 ## Features
 The `EventStudy` package includes several features that make it a versatile tool for performing event study analyses:

-- **Flexible Models and Diagnostic Tests**: You can apply common models and perform diagnostic tests on them.
-The package is designed to be modular and adaptable, which means you can easily extend it with your own models and tests.
+- **Flexible Models and Diagnostic Tests**: You can apply standard models and perform diagnostic tests on them.
+The package is modular and adaptable, so you can easily extend it with your own models and tests.

-- **Custom Models**: With EventStudy, you have the ability to apply your own market model.
+- **Custom Models**: With EventStudy, you can apply your market model.
 This means you can include external factors in your model that are specific to your study or industry.

-- **Custom Test Statistics**: You can apply your own test statistics for abnormal returns (AR), average abnormal returns (AAR), cumulative abnormal returns (CAR), and cumulative average abnormal returns (CAAR).
-This gives you full control over how you want to measure the impact of the event.
+- **Custom Test Statistics**: You can apply your test statistics for abnormal returns (AR), average abnormal returns (AAR), cumulative abnormal returns (CAR), and cumulative average abnormal returns (CAAR).
+This gives you full control over how you want to measure the event's impact.

-- **Result Extraction**: You can extract the results of the event study for further analysis.
+- **Result Extraction**: You can extract the event study results for further analysis.
 For example, you might want to perform [Cross-Sectional regression analysis](https://eventstudy.de/features/cross_sectional_regression.html).
 The package provides convenient functions for extracting confidence bands at each level and for each CAR and CAAR window.

-- **Parallel Execution**: If you are dealing with a large number of events, the package supports parallel execution.
-This allows you to take full advantage of your computer's processing power to speed up the calculations.
+- **Parallel Execution**: If you are dealing with many events, the package supports parallel execution.
+This allows you to fully use your computer's processing power to speed up the calculations.

 ## Implementation Status